-The annual percentage rate, or APR is the total cost of the loan including interest, closing costs, discount points, and other fees expressed as a percentage, this is why the APR is a little higher than the mortgage rate.
+The annual percentage rate or APR is the total cost of the loan including interest, closing costs, discount points, and other fees expressed as a percentage, this is why the APR is a little higher than the mortgage rate.
 Using the APR you can compare loans with different rates and costs to see which loan is really the cheapest.

 Factors Affecting Your Interest Rate

-Mortgage rates are determined by several different factors including a borrowers credit score, loan term, loan amount, down payment, and debt-to-income ratio.
+Mortgage rates are determined by several different factors including a borrower’s credit score, loan term, loan amount, down payment, and debt-to-income ratio.

-Credit Score – A borrowers credit score is the largest factor in determining the mortgage rate on a mortgage loan.
+Credit Score – A borrower’s credit score is the largest factor in determining the mortgage rate on a mortgage loan.
 The higher the credit score the lower the rate will be.

 Loan Term – The longer the loan term the higher the rate will be.
 A 30-year mortgage loan will have a higher interest rate than a shorter loan term such as a 15-year fixed-rate loan.
-Adjustable-rate mortgages (ARM) will have a low rate for a fixed period of time, which will be adjusted afterwards.
+Adjustable-rate mortgages (ARM) will have a low rate for a fixed period of time, which will be adjusted afterward.

 Loan Amount – The mortgage rate is typically higher on a loan with a particularly small or large loan amount.
 A lender issuing a small loan amount of less than $100,000 will charge a higher rate to give them more incentive to make the loan.
-A large loan amount, if defaulted on represents significant risk to a lender which in turn results in a higher rate.
+A large loan amount, if defaulted on represents a significant risk to a lender which in turn results in a higher rate.

 Down Payment – Studies have shown that borrowers who put down a significant amount of money are less likely to default on a mortgage.
-The lower a down payment, the higher the mortgage rate will be.
+The lower the down payment, the higher the mortgage rate will be.
 If you can put at least 20% down on a loan you will qualify for the best possible rate on that loan.

 Debt-to-Income Ratio – Debt-to-income (DTI) ratio is the amount of your income to goes towards debt payments.
 The maximum DTI ratio for most lenders is around 43%, but a lower DTI ratio represents a reduced risk to the lender resulting in a lower rate.

 Discount points are a form of upfront interest.
-A lender allows you to buy points upfront in order to lower the mortgage rate.
+A lender allows you to buy points up front in order to lower the mortgage rate.
 1 point is equal to 1% of the loan amount.